AutoPas/AutoPas/.github/CONTRIBUTING.md

 ### Comment Style
 * Please write full sentences starting with a capital letter and ending with a period.
-* Doxygen (VERSION) is used in this project to create a documentation.
+* Doxygen (v1.8.11) is used in this project to create the documentation.
 * Documentation style is Javadoc style.
 * All public methods and attributes need to be documented.
 * The first comment inside a comment block (`/** <comment> */`) is automatically treated as a brief comment and needs to end with a period.
 The `brief` keyword is omitted (please delete occurrences).